veracity/veracity-documentation/sections/vap/reading-reports/bookmarks.md

 5. In the pop-up window, enter the name for the bookmark.
 5. Select the **Save** button.

+## To organize bookmarks

+To rearrange the order of your personal bookmarks:
+1. In the right corner of the window, select the bookmark icon (the third one from the left).
+A pop-up window will appear.
+2. Select the bookmark you want to move.
+3. Drag and drop the bookmark to the desired location.

+Note that you cannot move report bookmarks.

 ## To share a bookmark

 To share a bookmark: